I don’t remember exactly when I created these digital collages, but it was somewhere between 2003 and 2005.

 The next photo was something that Judi and I put together while just having fun with the same type of thing, not long after the stones and flowers.

 The border is another PaintShop Pro picture frame.
-The rest of the collage was all added by PaintShop Pro picture tubes, layered in appropriately.
+The rest of the items in the collage (including the larger trees with more foliage) were all added by PaintShop Pro picture tubes, layered in appropriately.
 It was loads of fun to create.